Introduction to Economic Development Certificate Program (Keys Course)

 Who Should Attend:

-• Candidates for ACE certification – Accredited California Economic Developer (ACE)
+• Candidates for the Accredited California Economic Developer (ACE) certification

 • Professionals new to the field of economic development